lebao3105/Commands-collection/README.md

 * cat                 : Write file content
 * cd                  : "Change" to a folder (not working now due to...)
 * cls                 : Clear the screen
+* date                : Show and change (may not be true) the time & date (currently in working progress)
 * echo                : Just print text to screen.
 * getvar              : Print variable (PATH, HOME, etc...)
 * help                : Show the description of all commands hare, like this file :)